 Ap Application Ref: House Type & Size:

-Tenant's Name: Address:
+Те enant's Name: Address:

-Da te of Entry: Date of Leaving:
+Da Date of Entry: Date of Leaving:

-ant's Household
+Details of Ten nant's Household

 Name Date of Birth Sex Relationship to T enant

 1.

 2.

 3.

 4.

 5.

 6.

 7.

-De Details of any pets:
+De etails of any pets:

-How much is the monthly rent charge? £
+Нс How much is the monthly rent charge? £ £

-Does the tenant have any outstanding rent arrears?
 YES / NO

 If yes, please state how much £

-Does the tenant have any outstanding rechargeable repairs arrears?
-YES / NO
+Does the tenant have any outstanding rechargeable YES / repairs arrears?
+NO

 If yes, please state how much? £

 Does the tenant currently have an arrangement to clear these arrears, which they are adhering to?YES / NO

 YES / NO

 If yes, please provide details:-